The Teece Museum of Classical Antiquities

 If you fancy a taste of the Classics, come for a visit, or find out what's on at the Teece Museum by signing up to receive updates about our future open days, events and functions.

-UPCOMING EXHIBITION AT THE TEECE MUSEUM
+NEW EXHIBITION OPEN AT THE TEECE MUSEUM

 Buried Treasure: Archaeology and the discovery of lost civilisations